stenionobres/AspNetCoreIdentityLab/README.md

 ## Authenticating a user

+Authentication is the process that answer the question, **Who are you in the application?** In this section will be shown important topics about user authentication using ASP.NET Core Identity.

 ### Password Hashing

 The default password hasher for ASP.NET Core Identity uses **PBKDF2** algorithm.
 The implementation uses the [ASP.NET Core Data Protection](https://docs.microsoft.com/en-us/aspnet/core/security/data-protection/introduction?view=aspnetcore-3.1) cryptographic API.